andy-hanson/mason-bad/README.md

 Conditions
 ---

-You can add code at the beginning and end of functions to check that everything is right.
+You can add code at the beginning and end of functions to check that everything is OK.

 	half. |:Int a:Int
 		in